 The Remuneration Committee evaluates the guidelines for salary and other remuneration to the CEO and management continuously during the year.
 The Committee obtains decision-making data for the evaluation process from the CEO, HR-director and external advisors.
 Compliance with the guidelines is also reviewed annually by the company’s auditors.
 The internal and external decision-making data ensures that the company’s remuneration is on market terms and remains competitive.
 In order to determine what constitutes total remuneration at market level, and to evaluate current remuneration trends, annual comparisons are also made with relevant sectors and markets.
 The results of these reviews provide an important variable for decisions regarding total remuneration payable to senior executives and other employees.

-In 2017, the Remuneration Committee carried out an extensive evaluation of Net Insight’s synthetic options program for employees in Sweden, a global options program for employees outside of Sweden, and long-term variable remuneration for the CEO and specified senior executives.
+In 2018, the Remuneration Committee carried out an extensive evaluation of Net Insight’s synthetic options program for employees in Sweden, a global options program for employees outside of Sweden, and long-term variable remuneration for the CEO and specified senior executives.
 The evaluation was based on three factors: the program’s effect on corporate governance, the effect on shareholder value, and the effect on employee motivation.
 The results of the evaluation indicate a significant effect on employee motivation from the synthetic options program, which is thereby of considerable importance for recruiting, motivating and retaining qualified staff, a pre-requisite for achieving Net Insight’s business goals.
-The Board decided to propose to the AGM a synthetic options program that essentially corresponds to the guidelines approved by the AGM 2017.
+The Board decided to propose to the AGM a warrant program.
 The proposed program is aimed at management and selected key members of staff.
-This should be viewed in the context of the fact that the 2015 program expires in 2018.

-On the basis of factors including the Remuneration Committee review, the Board considers that the proposal to the AGM 2018, which essentially corresponds to the decision of the AGM 2017, represents a good balance between fixed salary, annual variable salary, long-term share-based salary, pension terms and other remuneration and benefits.
+On the basis of factors including the Remuneration Committee review, the Board considers that the proposal to the AGM 2020 represents a good balance between fixed salary, annual variable salary, long-term share-based salary, pension terms and other remuneration and benefits.